 Cilantro is cheap and effective at removing excess body iron.
 From what limited experience I have with this process I think that cilantro removes iron from the intestinal system as it passes through, since it’s not fully digested, pulling more iron toward the intestines from deeper tissue.
 This process is repeated with repeated administration and over time the level of iron can gently be brought down to healthier levels.
 Taurine, Vitamin B1, B6, milk, and coffee are all substances that can help reduce iron and also protect from excess absorption.
 I drink coffee with every meal just for this purpose. *if you search for cilantro chelation on the internet, you will see advice to pair it with chlorella.
 DO NOT DO THIS.
 Chlorella itself is one of the highest sources of iron in nature, and it will poison you with iron instead of removing it.
 It is important to get a diet high in other minerals since cilantro can also deplete some others, though at slower rates than iron.

 Ironically a diet which contains saturated fat can help protect against weight gain from the destructive properties of iron and bacteria excess.
 Queen bees live more than twice as long as their lowly counterparts, and queens have an almost exclusive saturated fat profile in their diets.
 The first person to tell me the health benefits of butter was a female personal trainer who had abs like I never will.
 She said she ate half a stick of butter a day.
 I liked the sound of that, but I hesitated to eat much of it as I still hung onto hold ideas of fat.
 Thankfully butter is finally being recognized again as a health food, with products like bulletproof coffee.
 Yet people shrink from butter while eating copious amounts of inferior fats, mostly in premade and restaurant food, as if there are no consequences to that behavior.
-More information on healthy weight loss can be read in my article Permanent Weight Loss.

 Fat is what makes us young and robust.
 Greatly increasing saturated fat in your diet can restore your youth, shrink your waistline, and heal metabolic diseases like insomnia, hair loss, fatigue, etc., because it is the most compatible fat for our physiology.
 Dairy is the only source of fat which is high enough in good fats to be reliable.
 Pork and chicken fat contains a high amount of bad fats, and shouldn't be used to increase saturated fat.
 Worst of all are inferior cooking oils.
 So throw out the corn, canola, and soy oils and bring back cream and butter.
+For more on how to restore metabolic health, heal thyroid disease, libido issues, regrow hair, and other metabolic problems you can read my book Fuck Portion Control.

 GOOD DIETARY FATS (RAISE METABOLIC RATE)